A generalization of Schmidt number for multipartite states: Introduction

-The Schmidt decomposition~\cite{Schmidt} is indispensable in the characterization and quantification of entanglement associated with pure states~\cite{Horodecki,Guhne,Sperling,Donald,Buscemi,Sanpera,Fan}.
-The \emph{Schmidt number} (or Schmidt rank sometimes) can be used to characterize and quantify the degree of bipartite entanglement for pure state directly~\cite{Sperling,Donald} and, also, it can be operationally interpreted as the zero-error entanglement cost in the protocol of one-shot entanglement dilution~\cite{Buscemi}.
-However, the Schmidt decomposition is not valid for multipartite case.
-Only rare pure states in the multipartite case admit the generalized Schmidt decomposition $|\psi\rangle=\sum_{k=1}^{\min\{N_1,N_2,\dots,N_m\}}$ $ |e^{(1)}_k\rangle|e^{(2)}_k\rangle\otimes\cdots\otimes|e^{(m)}_k\rangle$ \cite{Peres1995,Thapliyal}, where $N_i$ denotes the dimension of the $i-$th subsystem.
-For the simplest three-partite case, any three-qubit pure state can be written as $|\psi\rangle =\lambda_0|000\rangle+\lambda_1e^{i\theta}|100\rangle +\lambda_2|101\rangle+\lambda_3|110\rangle +\lambda_4|111\rangle$, where $\lambda_i\geq0$, $\sum_i\lambda_i^2=1$, $\theta\in[0,\pi]$~\cite{Acin}, which is not a form of Schmidt decomposition.
-That is, there is no correspondence of Schmidt number for multipartite case.
-In this paper, first we try to extend the Schmidt number to multipartite systems.
+The \emph{Schmidt number} is indispensable in characterization and quantification of entanglement associated with pure states\cite{Horodecki,Guhne,Donald,Sperling,Buscemi,Sanpera,Fan,Fedorov}, it can be used to characterize and quantify the degree of bipartite entanglement for pure state directly\cite{Donald,Sperling}.
+In addition, almost any entanglement measure for pure states can be represented by its Schmidt coefficients\cite{Donald}, such as entanglement formation, concurrence, etc. Then a natural idea in mind is that whether there is a corresponding quantity for the multipartite states.
+Unfortunately, the Schmidt decomposition is not valid for multipartite case.
+Only rare pure states in the multipartite case admit the Schmidt decomposition form\cite{Peres1995,Thapliyal}